Sexual abuse scandal in the Roman Catholic Archdiocese of San Francisco: Sexual abuse convictions

-Brother Salvatore Billante
+Salvatore Billante

 During the 1970s Billante, a member of the Salesian order, was assigned as a teacher to the Corpus Christi Parish school in the Excelsior District of San Francisco.
 The Salesians then sent him to teach at the Salesian High School in Richmond.
 He later admitted to sexually abusing 15 children at these two schools.
-Billante pleaded guilty in November 1989 to one count of lewd and lascivious acts with a boy under age 14.
+Billante pleaded guilty in November 1989 to one count of lewd and lascivious acts with a minor.
 He was sentenced in 1989 to eight years in San Quentin Prison.
 He was released after four years.

-In September 2002, San Francisco Police arrested Billante: he was charged with 181 counts of child molestation.
-Two men had accused him of sexually assaulting them at Salesian High School.
-However, this later case was dropped in 2004 due to the US Supreme Court decision on the California statute of limitations.

-Reverend Arthur Manuel Cunha
+Arthur Manuel Cunha

-In 1986, Cunha was dining with an 11-year-old boy at a restaurant in Pacifica.
-A waitress thought his behavior with the boy was inappropriate and reported him to the local police.
-They contacted police in Novato, where Cunha was assigned as an assistant pastor at Our Lady of Loretto parish.
-After an investigation, the Novato police arrested Cunha and charged him with a sexual abuse crime.In 1991, he pleaded guilty to molesting two boys from the parish and was sentenced to 60 days in jail and four months of counseling.
+In 1991, Cunha pleaded guilty to molesting two minors and was sentenced to 60 days in jail and four months of counseling.

-Reverend Bernard Dabbene
+Bernard Dabbene

-In 1959, Dabbene, a member of the Salesian order, was a teacher at the Salesian High School.
-George Stein, a ninth grade student then, said that Dabbene started kissing him one day.
-When the Salesian provincial visited the school, Stein complained to him about Dabbene.
-However, the Salesians did nothing.

 In November 2000, police arrested Dabbene in San Francisco on charges of assault with intent to commit oral copulation and false imprisonment, and misdemeanor counts of annoying or molesting a child and sexually battery.
 At that time, Dabbene was serving on the board of education for the archdiocesan schools.
 Police had found Dabbene and a 17-year-old in a car with their pants unzipped.
-The boy said that Dabbene kept him from getting out and fondled him.In March 2001, he pleaded guilty to a misdemeanor charge of molesting a minor and was sentenced to probation with community service.
+In March 2001, he pleaded guilty to a misdemeanor charge of molesting a minor and was sentenced to probation with community service.

-Reverend Carl Anthony Schipper
+Carl Anthony Schipper

 In 2000, Schipper was an academic dean at Saint Patrick's Seminary and University in Menlo Park.
-Since September 1999, he had been engaged in a series of online chats with a 13-year-old boy who was actually an undercover police officer.
+Since September 1999, he had been engaged in a series of online chats with an undercover police officer.
 Schipper was arrested in March 2000 in Santa Rosa and charged with five counts of shipping harmful matter to minors over the internet.
 He pleaded guilty in August 2000 and was sentenced in November 2000 to six months in jail and probation.